 The Proliferation Security Initiative (PSI) was established in 2003 in response to the risk of states and non-state actors acquiring and using WMDs.
-The Ministry of Foreign Affairs is working together with several other ministries to draw up a national preparedness plan for dealing with situations where it is necessary to intercept and prevent the transport of goods related to WMDs, or their delivery systems, in Norway.
-This work will be completed in the course of 2022.
+The Ministry of Foreign Affairs is working together with other ministries to draw up a national preparedness plan for dealing with situations where it is necessary to intercept and prevent the transport of goods related to WMDs, or their delivery systems, in Norway.